 Driving in towards the trailhead along the Lyell Highway you begin to get a sense of the terrain surrounding you, but it isn’t until you’re knee-deep in the Sodden Loddens, staring up towards ridges of Pickaxe Ridge and Barron Pass that you discover how truly immersive and ancient this place is.

 Starting from the Lyell Highway the first few kilometres are easy going.
 About 500m in, along button grass plains you will cross the beautiful Franklin River via a suspension bridge.
 The trail then begins to climb gently up the side of Mount Mullens through lush tea tree forests for the next 3km.
 Once the landscape opens up, views of Frenchmans Cap are first seen, looming another 20km off in the distance.
-The track then begins a decent down to Loddon River, the second and last river to be crossed on the approach to Frenchmans Cap, via another suspension bridge.
+The track then begins a descent down to Loddon River, the second and last river to be crossed on the approach to Frenchmans Cap, via another suspension bridge.

 After leaving Lodden River the trail gently climbs through the foothills of Pickaxe Ridge via the Laughton’s Lead track.
 Thanks to recent track upgrades walking conditions here are fantastic.
 Shortly after the track climbs steeply through dense rainforest to a button grassed saddle before shortly descending again to Lake Vera and its adjacent 20 person cabin.
 After a muddy 14km, this is the first night’s stop, reached in about 6 hours.
 For those wanting to camp, there are camping areas just a short distance down towards the lake.